-General revenues totaled \$72,325.
-This amount includes 0.50% of all collections of delinquent real property and manufactured and mobile home taxes in Delaware County.
+General revenues totaled \$356,402.
+This amount includes 0.50% of all collections of delinquent real property and manufactured and mobile home taxes in Delaware County as well as a donation of property to be held for resale from Delaware County.